PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/TradDLComputerVision.md

 ⌨️ [0:01:07](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=67s) Installing OpenCV and Caer
 ### Section 1 - Basics
 ⌨️ [0:04:12](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=252s) Reading Images & Video\
 To process images, you need to learn how to read them.
 This module teaches you how to use cv2.imread().
-It also shows how to show images using OpenCV but you can use matplotlib for that as well.\
+It also shows how to show images using OpenCV, but you can use matplotlib for that as well.\
 \
 ⌨️ [0:12:57](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=777s) Resizing and Rescaling Frames \
-Regardless of working on DL or traditional CV, you need to be comfortable with resizing and rescaling images.
-For example, neural networks accept square images but real image datasets consist of rectangular images most of the time.
-Therefore you need to be able to resize\rescale your images before training NNs.
+Regardless of working on DL or traditional CV, it would be best if you were comfortable with resizing and rescaling images.
+For example, neural networks accept square images but real image datasets commonly consist of rectangular images.
+Therefore training neural networks might require resizing/rescaling operations.
 \
 ⌨️ [0:20:21](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=1221s) Drawing Shapes & Putting Text\
-If you would like to drawing bounding boxes on images, you need to learn annotating images with OpenCV.
+If you would like to draw bounding boxes on images, you need to learn annotating images with OpenCV.
 This is possible with matplotlib as well.\
 \
 ⌨️ [0:31:55](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=1915s) 5 Essential Functions in OpenCV \
-OpenCV is a vast library where you can find almost any CV operation you can think of.
-But some are more common than the others.
-In this module you will learn about turning an image to grayscale, blurring it, detecting its edges and dilation/erosion.\
+OpenCV is a vast library where you can find almost any CV operation.
+But some are more common than others.
+In this module, you will learn about turning an image to grayscale, blurring it, detecting its edges, and dilation/erosion.\
 \
 ⌨️ [0:44:13](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=2653s) Image Transformations\
-Image transformations such as rotation is commonly used for increasing training dataset size without actually collecting new images.
-This is called image augmentation.
-DL libraries already have image augmentation capabilities, therefore you won't be using OpenCV for that.
-Nevertheless this is still important to know.\
+Image transformations such as rotation are commonly used to increase training dataset size without collecting new images.
+This concept is called image augmentation.
+DL libraries already have image augmentation capabilities.
+Therefore you will not be using OpenCV for that.
+Nevertheless, image transformation methods can be helpful if you would like to create custom image augmentation.\
 \
 ⌨️ [0:57:06](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=3426s) Contour Detection\
-Object boundaries can be represented as contours and contours are combination of edges.
-For simple images and shapes, it is possible to detect objects without DL.
+Object boundaries can be represented as contours, and contours are a combination of edges.
+It is possible to detect objects without DL for simple images and shapes.
 Knowing contour detection will help you do that.

 ### Section 2 – Advanced
 ⌨️ [1:12:53](https://www.youtube.com/watch?v=oXlwWbU8l2o&t=4373s) Color Spaces \